 (b) to ensure arrangements are in place for verifying the number of containers that have been collected through the kerbside collection of waste that has been separated for the purpose of recycling;

+(ba) to ensure arrangements are in place for verifying the number of containers that have been returned to refund points;

 (c) to ensure arrangements are in place to verify the eligibility of any first responsible supplier of a beverage product claiming to be a minor beverage supplier;

+(ca) to receive applications under regulations 3I and 3O in relation to container approvals on behalf of the CEO and to advise the CEO in relation to the applications;

+(cb) to publish guidelines to assist people in identifying the person that is the first responsible supplier under section 47D of the Act;

 (d) to identify and report to the CEO on persons suspected of committing an offence under section 47E(2) of the Act, and to attempt to ensure that the persons comply with the requirements of that section.

 (3) The engagement of a person on contract, or the use of a subsidiary, by the Coordinator to perform certain tasks for the Coordinator does not affect any function or obligation of the Coordinator under the Act or these regulations (including, without limitation, an obligation on the Coordinator to provide, publish or report information).

+[Regulation 7 amended: Gazette 17 Dec 2019 p.
+4347-8.]

+7A.
+Performance of Coordinator’s functions in relation to contracts

+(1) In this regulation —

+specified counterparty means each of the following —

+(a) a contractor of the Coordinator who is contracted to carry out work that relates to the statutory functions of the Coordinator;

+(b) a subsidiary (as defined in the Corporations Act 2001 (Commonwealth) section 9) of the Coordinator;

+(c) a scheme participant;

+(d) an entity involved in the collection, sorting, transporting or processing of containers.

+(2) In performing its functions under section 47Z of the Act, the Coordinator must ensure that each contract the Coordinator enters into with a specified counterparty requires the specified counterparty’s compliance in all material respects with all applicable legislation including, without limitation, the Occupational Safety and Health Act 1984.

+[Regulation 7A inserted: Gazette 17 Dec 2019 p.
+4348-9.]

 8. Performance of Coordinator’s functions in relation to refund points

 (1) In performing its functions under section 47Z(2)(d) and (e) of the Act, the Coordinator must have regard to the following —